Frequently Asked Questions

 How many midwives do you have on staff?

-Adrienne Brown is our only licensed midwife currently.
-We have a strong staff of nurses, doulas, birth assistants, and student midwives.
+Adrienne Brown, CPM, LDEM and Jane Bowen, CNM, WHNP, are our staff midwives.
+We have a strong staff of nurses, doulas, birth assistants, and student midwives, as well.
 As we continue to grow, we have been committed to the training of new midwives, with several ready to enter independent practice soon.
 We pride ourselves on the strength and competency of our team!

 What childbirth classes do you recommend?